Odin-SMR/qsmr/Settings/q_fields.rst

    normalisation with the length of x is applied.
 This means that STOP_DX should in general be in the order of 0.01 (and not change of the state vector is expanded).

+REFRACTION_DO
+   A boolean.
+Determines if refraction is considered or not by the forward model.
+Set to true to include refraction.

 T
    A structure.
 Definition of atmospheric temperature profile.
 The fields of